mcginno44/Penalty-Killing-Efficiency-Metric/README.md

 PKEM = (((flurryAdjustedxGoalsAgainst - GoalsAgainst) /  OnIceUnblockedShotAttemptsAgainst) + (takeawaysByPlayer + shotsBlockedByPlayer) * (playerIceTime/total_team_shorthanded_time)*100 ) / games_played)

+Essentially, a higher score indicates a greater positive impact on penalty-killing.
+A player will have to have high rates of goals against expected, combined takeaways and blocks across a large share of short-handed ice time.

 Methodology-
 1. Feature Engineering
    - Time on ice (shorthanded)